 You’ll hear mixed things about Temple Bar -- a touristy neighborhood lining the south bank of the River Liffey.
 Though it’s a popular area at night, you’ll be met with overpriced drinks and crowds of tourists.
 Opt to walk the area by day, and you’ll enjoy music spilling out of colorful pubs as you pop into artsy spots, like the the Temple Bar Music Centre, the Irish Film Institute, the Gutter Bookshop, and the Gallery of Photography.

 Grab breakfast or brunch at hip eateries like Brother Hubbard or Legit Coffee Co., both of which serve high-quality coffee alongside creative omelets (think: green eggs, packed with spinach and goat cheese) and homemade baked goods.

 Grab a pint at The Brazen Head, which claims to be the oldest bar in Ireland.
 Though the Guinness Book of World Records gave that accolade to Sean’s Bar (in the small town of Athlone), Brazen Head is still pretty darn historic -- established in 1158 -- and its flower-lined courtyard is a great place for a pint of Guinness and chips on a sunny afternoon.

-For a taste of Dublin’s hip foodie scene, the triangle between Dame Street (near Dublin Castle) down to the intersection of York and Aungier Streets, up toward Grafton and back to Dame is home to CrackBird (known for its addictive chicken) and Jaipur for Indian -- but that’s just scratching the surface.
+For a taste of Dublin’s hip foodie scene, the triangle between Dame Street (near Dublin Castle) down to the intersection of York and Aungier Streets, up toward Grafton and back to Dame is home to a ton of restaurants, including Jaipur for Indian -- but that’s just scratching the surface.

 For a traditional Irish sweet, snag a homemade apple scone from Queen of Tarts, one of the best known bakeries in Dublin.